This complete, free unit of study will help you successfully launch your writing workshop.

 The format for writing workshop is much the same as reader’s workshop.Below is a short description of what workshop looks like in many classrooms, keeping in mind that time frames can vary a bit and that some days things may look a bit different depending on the focus.

 A true writing workshop begins with a 5 to 15 minute mini-lesson that focuses on a specific concept or skill.

-The focus of the lesson should be based on standards (most of the time), and many times might include a read aloud from a mentor text of some kind to illustrate a specific skill or concept in writing.
+The focus of the lesson should be based on standards (most of the time).
+Many times the teacher will reference a piece of mentor text of some kind to illustrate a specific skill or concept.

 Keep in mind that you don’t have to read an entire book for this.
 You may only read a portion or have a discussion about a page or two.
-Many times these mentor texts will be books your students have read independently or that you have read aloud in your reader’s workshop.
+Many times these mentor texts will be books your students have read independently or that you have read aloud previously.

 Independent Writing and Teacher Conferencing